Firefox Tweak Guide

 [Page 10] Advanced Tweaking (Pt.2)

 There are three main types of preference variables shown here: Integers, Boolean and String variables.
-An Integer preference can only take a whole number value; Booleans can only take True (on) or False (off) values; and Strings can consist of any combination of text and numbers.
+An Integer preference can only take a whole number value; Booleans can only take True (on) or False (off) values; and Strings can consist of any combination of letters and numbers.
 You can change the value of any preference quickly by double-clicking on it: Booleans will toggle from True to False and back; Integers and Strings will open a dialog box which allows you to input a new value.
 Or you can right-click on a preference and select Modify or Toggle as relevant.

 Before making any changes here, read the information on the previous page, and importantly, Please read all of the important notes below carefully before attempting to tweak your About:Config.